 Apply for business awards.

 Nearly all local chambers of commerce, service groups, dental associations, even business magazines and the US Small Business Administration give business awards.
 Usually you have to nominate yourself, so don’t be shy.
-Just being considered is an honor, and if you win, that’s a real boost to your credibility because awards are another form of third-party acknowledgement about the quality of your practice.
+Just being considered is an honor, and if you win, that’s a real boost to your credibility because awards are another form of third-party acknowledgement about the quality of your dental practice.
 Awards provide free marketing, too.

 Promote any awards you have already received – dentist of the year, volunteer of the year, etc.